 Food Type: Buffet.
-Character meal for breakfast and lunch.
+Character meal for all three meals.

 Location: Africa, on the left next to Dawa Bar while walking to Kilimanjaro Safaris

 Dining Plan: 1 Table Service

 - Breakfast for seatings from 8am – 10:55am: $32 for adults and $20 for children

 - Lunch for seatings from 11am – 2:45pm: $41 for adults and $25 for children

 - Dinner for seatings from 3:45pm through 15 minutes before close: $45 for adults and $27 for children

 Setting: Themed to a colorful Harambe marketplace, the wide-open buffet area makes it easy to check out the 30+ choices.
 The dining rooms are much less garish than your typical character buffet, with a few authentic artifacts that fit in with the theme.